Personal information does not include:

 - Right to non-discrimination: The CCPA prohibits discrimination against California residents for exercising their rights under the CCPA.
 Discrimination may exist where a business denies or provides a different level or quality of goods or services, or charges (or suggests that it will charge) different prices, rates, or penalties on residents who exercise their CCPA rights, unless doing so is reasonably related to the value provided to the business by the residents’ data.

 - Financial incentives: A business may offer financial incentives for the collection, sale or deletion of California residents’ personal information, where the incentive is not unjust, unreasonable, coercive or usurious, and is made available in compliance with applicable transparency, informed consent, and opt-out requirements.
 California residents have the right to be notified of any financial incentives offers and their material terms, the right to opt-out of such incentives at any time, and may not be included in such incentives without their prior informed opt-in consent.
 We do not offer any such incentives at this time.

 Submitting Requests.
 Do-Not-Sell (Opt-out) Requests, Requests to Know, and Requests to Delete may be submitted:

-- Do-Not-Sell: By clicking on the “Do Not Sell My Personal Information” (or similar link) at the bottom of this page or the homepage of our website.
+- By clicking on the “Do Not Sell My Personal Information” at the bottom of the homepage of our website.